 GUIdebook — A website dedicated to preserving and showcasing Graphical User Interfaces, as well as various materials related to them.

 In my series “Websites to Spend Countless Hours On” I write about my favorite wholesome websites.
-I focus on those that are slow-growing, personal, opinionated or fastidiously comprehensive.
-They are like the websites the first drew me into the web: Quaint personal spaces.
+I focus on those that are slow-growing, personal, opinionated, or fastidiously comprehensive.
+They are like the websites that first drew me into the web: Quaint personal spaces by real people.